THE PATRIA CYCLE

 Payment may be made as follows:

 Canada: Prices in the catalogue are in Canadian Dollars.
-GST of 5% will be added to the bill
+HST of 13% will be added to the bill

 Europe, Japan and All Other Countries: Prices are in Canadian Dollars.
 Payment may be made in various ways.
 By Money Order through the Post Office, or by International Bank Draft.
 Direct Wire payments may also be made by following the instructions at the end of this paragraph.
 For urgent orders, this is the fastest way to pay, but a $15.00 charge must be added to your bill if you choose this method since this is what the bank charges us to process the transaction.

-Customers may wire deposits directly into our Canadian account.
-Instructions will be forwarded along with the invoice.
+Customers may wire deposits directly into our Canadian account by following these instructions:

 Discounts to dealers of multiple orders will be negotiated.